MarkWoolnough/HospitalLengthOfStay/README.md

 Then, create a project and create a new Storage instance.
 Follow defaults.
 Lite Plan.
 In your project, go to services page.
 Create 2 new services:
-Create and add a new Watson Machine Learning service:  Follow defaults and lite plan Create and add a new Spark service to your project:  Follow defaults and lite plan
+Create and add a new Watson Machine Learning service:  Follow defaults and lite plan

+Create and add a new Spark service to your project:  Follow defaults and lite plan

+Create an access token for the project.
+Give it a name and add Editor privileges.

 I have made some small adaptions, but the main objectives: